keptn/keptn.github.io/content/docs/concepts/architecture/index.md

    For task-level events:

    ```
-   .sh.keptn.event.<task>.<verb>
+   sh.keptn.event.<task>.<verb>
    ```

-   Optionally, the control plain can send one or more events in the form:
+   Optionally, the control plane can send one or more events in the form:

    ```
    sh.keptn.<task>.status.changed